 For all other cases the intermodulation product can be neglected.

-received power in the victim receiver due to interferer k  i at fit or interferer k  j at fit, j
+received power in the victim link receiver due to interferer k  i at fit or interferer k  j at fit, j

 The various parameters are defined in the previous a) to c).
 For the computation of the same algorithms as given in Appendix 6 can be used because corresponds to